Mobile drug testing

 As with RBT, you will be stopped by police, asked for your licence, and complete a breath test for alcohol.
 You will then be asked to wipe an MDT test stick down your tongue to check if you have illegal drugs in your system.
 The results take a few minutes to appear and you must wait until police say you are in the clear.
 Most drivers test negative and are soon on the road again.

 If your MDT test is positive, you’ll be taken to a roadside testing van or bus, or back to a police station to provide a saliva sample.
 This sample will also be tested and if positive, you’ll be banned from driving for 24 hours.
 All samples are sent to a laboratory for analysis.
-If the laboratory confirms the positive roadside result, police will contact you and charge you with driving with the presence of an illegal drug.
+If confirmed positive, tough penalties apply.

 If you are stopped for MDT or other reasons at the roadside, your behaviour or driving is erratic and police suspect you are under the influence of illegal or prescription drugs, they can also require you to undergo blood and urine testing.
+If police arrest you to undergo blood and urine tests, you will receive a 48-hour driving prohibition, effective immediately.
 The tests cover a large range of legal and illegal substances that can impair drivers and can lead to a charge of driving under the influence (DUI), which has serious penalties.

 All drivers involved in fatal crashes undergo blood and urine testing for drugs and alcohol.